 Extract from Vic’s book & diary, Plan D

-The helicopter spluttered into action, with the huge noise and shuddering motion of the blades rotating above, shaking the body as we started to lift off and move in the direction of our drop off point.
+The helicopter spluttered into action, with the huge noise and shuddering motion of the blades rotating above, shaking the body as we started to lift off and move in the direction of our drop-off point.
 We had a couple of hours in this tin can, and as I looked down I could see from high above, the impact and devastation of what could be climate change.
-Something of a white patchwork quilt, destroyed by broken ice fields, expanses of open water and huge cracks.
-And we were going to land onto this!
+Something of a white patchwork quilt, destroyed by broken ice fields, expanses of open water, and huge cracks.
+And we were going to land on this!

 As we got close to what we thought was the North Pole, I consulted my GPS watch and ran around trying to find the specific location.
 There is a great picture of me holding the watch up and exclaiming with excitement.
 When we found the Pole, we took some product placement photographs for our sponsors and then set up our tent for refuge while we waited to be picked up.
 We were in a happy place mentally.
 With a sense of jubilation, we smoked our celebratory cigars and had a dram of whisky, waiting for the Russians who were supposedly on their way that afternoon to pick us up.
 So we waited and waited, only to be picked up that evening, and we had drifted over 2 miles on the Arctic Ocean from the North Pole.